ATPs/human_novo_protein_2022/README.md

 * Table_S4_peptides.info.tsv.gz
   * Novel peptides in table S4 of the manuscript with additional annotations.
 Columns are:
     * **peptide**: peptide sequence detected in peptide-spectrum matches (PSMs).
     * **pep_group**: peptide group.
 "N" and "W".
-"N" for those translated from GTEx StringTie transcripts directly.
+"N" for those translated from GTEx transcripts directly.
 "W" for proteins altered with gnomAD common alleles.
     * **peptide_before_gnomAD**: peptide sequence before adding
     * **genome_location_chr**: genomic location of peptide in genome. e.g., "chr16|+|50153490|50153549" means chromosome 16, + strand, 50153490 to 50153549.
     * **protein_id_best**: the representative protein ID that contribute to the peptide sequence.